 If there isn't germination of new grasses after 10-12 days, it is likely that you are behind the curve with watering.

 Mowing - there is a lot of it to come!

 You should carry out the first cut of the lawn within three to four weeks of renovation.
 We suggest that within this time it may be worthwhile to service you mower.
-If taking your mower to a professional, just be sure that you're likely to have the machine back to you in good time.
+If taking your mower to a professional, just be sure that they're likely to have the machine back to you in good time.
 The grass will be 30-40mm long at this point.

-We will return to check progress, adding further seed if required and carry out the next lawn treatment, vital for your lawn to continue to strengthen.
+We will return to check progress, adding further seed if required and carrying out the next lawn treatment which is vital for your lawn to continue to strengthen.
 If the maintenance of the renovated lawn isn’t up to scratch, with time it will revert to the standard of your old lawn.

-For your lawn to continue to strengthen from this position, it is advisable that you keep up the new good habits of mowing as required 1-2 times per week while the lawn is growing well, and watering deeply 1-2 times per week when the weather is hot and dry.
+For your lawn to continue to strengthen from this position, it is advisable that you keep up the new good habits of mowing as required 1-2 times per week while the lawn is growing well, and watering thoroughly 1-2 times per week when the weather is hot and dry.